NiziL/lightdm-micro-greeter/README.md

         - width
         - colors (font, background and carret)
     - label
-        - Choose text for username and password mode
+        - choose text for username and password mode

 ## Installation